davidkbd/Godot_TwitchChatManager/addons/twitch-chat-manager/README.md

 ### Utility for Twitch IRC Integration
 Here is a utility that allows recive messages and commands from the Twitch's Chat.
 This utility can send messages too.

+You can find a example in the Example folder.

 ### Example code (Load Encrypted Data)

 ### Thats all!